AI4Finance-Foundation/FinRL/README.md

 This repository includes the codes for [our paper](https://arxiv.org/abs/2011.09607) that appears at Deep RL Workshop, NeurIPS 2020

 ## Abstract
 As deep reinforcement learning (DRL) has been recognized as an effective approach in quantitative finance, getting hands-on experiences is attractive to beginners.
-However, to train a practical DRL trading agent that decides where to trade, at what price, and what quantity involves error-prone and arduous developmentand debugging.
+However, to train a practical DRL trading agent that decides where to trade, at what price, and what quantity involves error-prone and arduous development and debugging.

 We introduce a DRL library FinRL that facilitates beginners to expose themselves to quantitative finance and to develop their own stock trading strategies.
 Along with easily-reproducible tutorials, FinRL library allows users to streamline their own developments and to compare with existing schemes easily.
 Within FinRL, virtual environments are configured with stock market datasets, trading agents are trained with neural networks, and extensive backtesting is analyzed via trading performance.
 Moreover, it incorporates important trading constraints such as transaction cost, market liquidity and the investor’s degree of risk-aversion.